v-bodnar/ocpp-server/README.md

 gradle clean build
 java build/libs/ocpp-server-0.1.jar <args>
  -h,--help  print this message
- -nogui,--nogui  indicates that application should be started without GUI.
+ -nogui,--nogui  indicates that application should be started dsfdsthout GUI.
  -ip,--ip <arg>  the ip on which server will accept OCPP and REST connections, default:127.0.0.1, works in combination with -nogui
  -ocppPort,--ocppPort <arg>  port on which OCPP server will acceptconnections, default:8887, works incombination with -nogui
  --restPort <arg>  port on which REST server will acceptconnections, default:9090, works incombination with -nogui